|24-04-2017||By Emily Stockden|

 The record for the most expensive single malt whisky sold at auction goes to the rare Macallan "M" whisky which sold for $628,205 at a Sotheby's auction in Hong Kong.
-What on justifies such a hefty price tag?
+What on earth justifies such a hefty price tag?

 When it comes to whisky it’s all about exclusivity, craft and rarity.

 The craft that goes into making the decanter is where it all starts.
 The Lalique crystal decanter is multi-faceted.
 It is 28 inches tall and holds 6 litres of whisky – think 3 two-litre bottles of Coke.
 Allegedly up to forty of the hand-blown decanters were created and discarded due to imperfections before each of the 4 finished pieces were approved.

 Only four of the Constantine decanters were ever produced,ticking the rare and exclusive boxes.
 The craft involved is undeniable: it took 17 craftsmen over 50 hours to complete.
 The authenticity and reputation of Lalique crystal is also unquestionable.

 History and heritage is evoked not only by the whisky itself, but the decanter is named for the Roman Emperor, Constantine.